stanwood/handbook/core_processes/developer_operations.md

 The person responsible for the next step must be assigned to the ticket. i.e. when asking a question that question that blocks the ticket, please assign the person you asked.

-Order of work: Weekly priority sent up until Monday; Priority: Critical, Status: Needs estimation, QA, Working on, Ready for Development
+Order of work: Weekly priority sent up until Monday; Priority: Critical, Status: Needs estimation, QA, Code Review, Working on, Ready for Development

 All tickets must receive